 - On a worktop, knead the dough ball for about 5 minutes.
 You should have a smooth dough ball, with a soft consistency, but not sticky.
 If it's too wet and sticky, add some flour to the worktop and keep kneading until it doesn't stick to your hands.
-Let rest in a bowl, covered with a plate, for 30 minutes.TIP: when resting, the gluten in the dough relaxes, making it easier for you to roll, and lighter to eat.
+Let rest in a bowl, covered with a plate, for 30 minutes.TIP: when resting, the gluten in the dough relaxes, making it easier for you to roll out, and lighter to eat.

-- Then with a rolling pin start rolling the dough.
+- Then with a rolling pin start rolling out the dough.
 Dust the worktop and the rolling pin with flour to prevent the dough from sticking.
 You should aim for a thin dough, of about 1 to 2 millimetres (0.04 to 0.08 inches).

 - Fold the dough on itself several times (5 to 10 times) before flattening it completely.
 This will make the cannoli shell lighter and full of little bubbles.

 - Cut the dough into squares or circles, of the length of the cannoli tubes.